Applying for a visa

 - a valid travel document which is issued within previous 10 years, contains at least two blank pages for visas and is valid at least 3 months after the expiration date of the visa;

 - a filled in and signed ONLINE APPLICATION FORM.
-The completed application form has to be printed out, signed and submitted to the Consulate.
+The completed application form has to be printed out and signed.

 - a recent identity photograph conform to ICAO standards